liranbg/JCEaverageCalculator/_posts/2014-10-05-how-to-get-involved.md

 img: big-data.jpg
 ---

-# <i class="fa fa-hand-o-up"></i> Ok, You want to get involved...
+# <i class="fa fa-hand-o-up"></i> Okay, You want to get involved...
 ######*There are a few ways you can help*

 First of all, thank you for using our software, And even more thanks for your willing to help!
 Lest start from the top.

-**No** you dont need to know how to code in order to help us out!
-Yes, Ill say it again in a different way...
-Help is not always contributing by code.
-There are several ways of doing so...
+No, you don’t need to know how to code in order to help us out!
+Yes, I’ll say it again in a different way…Help is not always contributing by code.
+There are several ways of doing so:

  - [Asking for new features][ask]
  - [Posting bug reports][bugs]